dxrk-kali/cpsc336/README.md

 # cpsc336
-f
+for competition in class.

-or competition in class
+Modify the files as needed.